istio/community/README.md

 Of course, even if there's not an issue opened for it, we can always use more testing throughout the platform.
 Similarly, we can always use more docs, richer docs, insightful docs.
 Or maybe a cool blog post?
-And if you're a web developer, we could use your help in spiffing up our public-facing web site.

 ## Questions and issues

-If you've got questions or issues with using Istio, checkout our [help page](https://istio.io/help).
+If you've got questions or issues with using Istio, checkout our [help page](https://istio.io/help) and be sure to connect to our [community](https://istio.io/about/community) where there's always someone ready to lend a hand.

 If you're a developer trying to hack on or use the Istio code, head to [istio-dev@](https://groups.google.com/forum/#!forum/istio-dev) for help.